Afan Forest Park – Visitor Centre, near Port Talbot

 • Time: 3½ hours

-The Gyfylchi Ridgetop Trail crosses the River Afan and climbs through woodlands to the hilltop.
+The Gyfylchi Ridgetop Walk crosses the River Afan and climbs through woodlands to the hilltop.

 There are panoramic views of the valley.